nikhilraghu/nikhilraghu/README.md

-👋 Hi, I'm Nikhil Raghuwanshi!
+**👋 Hi, I'm Nikhil Raghuwanshi!**

 I'm a passionate and dedicated frontend developer with a keen eye for design and user experience.
 With a solid foundation in modern web technologies, I strive to create intuitive, responsive, and aesthetically pleasing web applications.

-🛠️ My Skill Set:
+**🛠️ My Skill Set:**

-Frontend Technologies: HTML, CSS, JavaScript
+**Frontend Technologies:** HTML, CSS, JavaScript

-Libraries & Frameworks: jQuery, Bootstrap, React Programming Languages: Java, Python, C++
+**Libraries & Frameworks:** jQuery, Bootstrap, React

+**Programming Languages:** Java, Python, C++

-🌟 About Me:
+**🌟 About Me:**

-With a strong background in both frontend and backend development, I bring a holistic approach to web development.
+With a strong background in frontend, I bring a holistic approach to web development.
 I enjoy transforming complex problems into simple, beautiful, and intuitive designs.
 My goal is to always build products that provide pixel-perfect, performant experiences.

-💼 Projects I've Worked On:
+**💼 Projects I've Worked On:**

-🛒 E-commerce Website: Developed a comprehensive online store with a seamless shopping experience.
+**🛒 E-commerce Website:** Developed a comprehensive online store with a seamless shopping experience.
+Click - https://coolshop-web.netlify.app/

-📝 Blog Website: Created a dynamic platform for sharing articles and engaging with readers.
+**📝 Blog Website:** Created a dynamic platform for sharing articles and engaging with readers.
+Click - https://my-blog-12.netlify.app/

-🖼️ JPG, PNG to WebP Converter: Built an efficient tool to convert images to WebP format for optimized web performance.
+**🖼️ JPG, PNG to WebP Converter:** Built an efficient tool to convert images to WebP format for optimized web performance.
+Click - https://codingwithnick.in/jpg-to-webp-converter/

-⌚ iWatch Website: Designed a visually appealing website to showcase Apple Watch products and features.
+**⌚ iWatch Website:** Designed a visually appealing website to showcase Apple Watch products and features.
+Click - https://iwatch-landing-page.netlify.app/

-🎮 Gears World: Developed a dedicated site for gadget enthusiasts, featuring reviews and the latest tech news.
+**🎮 Gears World:** Developed a dedicated site for gadget enthusiasts, featuring reviews and the latest tech news.
+Click - https://gearsworld.netlify.app/

+**🎥 Coding with Nick:**

+I also run a YouTube channel and blog called Coding with Nick, where we post articles and videos related to frontend development.
+Check out the content here:

+**YouTube Channel:** [Coding with Nick] - https://codingwithnick.in/#google_vignette

+**Blog Website:** [Coding with Nick] - https://www.youtube.com/c/CodingWithNick

-🔗 Connect with Me:
+**🔗 Connect with Me:**

-🌐 Portfolio: Explore my work and projects on my portfolio website.
+**🌐 Portfolio:** Explore my work and projects on my portfolio website. https://nikhilraghuwanshi.in/

-💼 LinkedIn: Let's connect on LinkedIn.
+**💼 LinkedIn:** Let's connect on LinkedIn. https://www.linkedin.com/in/nikhilraghu12/

-📧 Contact:
+**📧 Contact:**

 Feel free to reach out to me at nikhilraghuwanshi75@gmail.com.
 I'm always open to discussing new projects, creative ideas, or opportunities to be part of your vision.